y-katzav/4DoIt/docs/paypal-migration-summary.md

-# PayPal Integration Migration Summary
+# PayPal Subscriptions Integration Summary

 ## Overview
-Successfully migrated the payment system from Stripe to PayPal to support users in Israel where Stripe is not available.
+Successfully migrated the payment system from Stripe to **PayPal Subscriptions** to support users in Israel where Stripe is not available.
+This implementation uses proper recurring billing with automatic renewals.

 ## What Was Implemented